dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

 ### Configure a Dapr configuration store

-Save the following file component file, for example to the [default components folder]({{<ref "install-dapr-selfhost.md#step-5-verify-components-directory-has-been-initialized">}}) on your machine.
+Save the following component file, for example to the [default components folder]({{<ref "install-dapr-selfhost.md#step-5-verify-components-directory-has-been-initialized">}}) on your machine.
 You can use this as the Dapr component YAML for Kubernetes using `kubectl` or when running with the Dapr CLI.
 Note: The Redis configuration component has identical metadata to the Redis state store component, so you can simply copy and change the Redis state store component type if you already have a Redis state store YAML file.

 ```yaml
 apiVersion: dapr.io/v1alpha1